 - Cover letter, including your first and second Museum department preferences; if two departments are not listed, you will only be considered for one department

 - Two letters of recommendation, preferably from a professor or professional reference.
-If necessary, in the interest of time, these may be e-mailed with subject line “reference letter for internship applicant xxx=your name.”
+If necessary, in the interest of time, letters may be e-mailed to the internship coordinator with subject line “reference letter for internship applicant xxx=your name.”
 Allow ample time to request letters of recommendation.

 - Transcript of undergraduate or graduate records.
 Official and unofficial transcripts are accepted.

 All requested materials must be mailed in one envelope by the application deadline.
 All materials may be emailed to the coordinator, if desired.
 You will receive an e-mail confirmation of receipt of your complete application.

 Note that the deadline is the date by which applications must be postmarked.
 The Museum will not review applications submitted after the deadline date.

 What is the application review process?

 Once the deadline has passed, Museum staff members review application materials.
 Finalists are contacted for interviews within about six weeks after deadline.
 Final decisions are typically made within one month after that.